-According to the U.S National Cyber Security Alliance, it is known that “nearly 60 percent of small companies who have been victims of a cyber security attack are unable to sustain their businesses after 6 months.”
-Ironically, more than two-thirds of those business who overcame a cyber-attack are unwilling to act upon the attack and secure their systems.
-It is clear that small businesses either don’t have enough money invested in cyber defense or don’t have a strategy or system to detect threats, protect data, and reduce damages the moment they happen.
+According to the U.S National Cyber Security Alliance, “nearly 60 percent of small companies who have been victims of a cybersecurity attack are unable to sustain their businesses after six months.”
+Ironically, more than two-thirds of those businesses who overcame a cyber-attack are unwilling to act upon the attack and secure their systems.
+It is clear that small businesses either don’t have enough money invested in cyber defense or don’t have a strategy or plan to detect threats, protect data, and reduce damages the moment they happen.

 Klarinet Solutions recently aired our October – Tech Talk.
-Matt Fishman, Director of Solutions Delivery, broke down all the latest news and hacks around Microsoft Office 365 Updates.
-As the Director of Business Development, I proceeded to discuss with our team and audience the different ways to secure their Office 365 environments to stay a step ahead of cyber attackers.
+Matt Fishman, Director of Solutions Delivery, broke down all the latest news and hacked around Microsoft Office 365 Updates.
+As the Director of Business Development, I discussed with our team and audience the different ways to secure their Office 365 environments to stay a step ahead of cyber attackers.

-From the start, Microsoft Office has had a security posture in place to protect data and users from all levels of a company.
-If you’re a Microsoft customer, you are provided with a cost-effective way of securing data in one central spot; however not all customers are taking advantage of this security perimeter.
+From the start, Microsoft Office has had a security posture to protect data and users from all levels of a company.
+If you’re a Microsoft customer, you are provided with a cost-effective way of securing data in one central spot; however, not all customers are taking advantage of this security perimeter.
 Microsoft 365 has a lot of technically advanced applications, bundled in one subscription.

-So, what you get are the business productivity applications (Office, Exchange, OneDrive, Teams, SharePoint, Yammer, etc.), the Enterprise Mobility + Security suite, and the Windows 10 Enterprise as a subscription.
-Nonetheless, you can purchase a license and selectively decide which solutions you want to purchase.
-When bundled together, you receive a better cost, the full set of tools, and an ability to fully secure your digital workplace experience.
+So, what you get are the business productivity applications (Office, Exchange, OneDrive, Teams, SharePoint, Yammer, etc.), the Enterprise Mobility + Security Suite, and the Windows 10 Enterprise as a subscription.
+Nonetheless, you can purchase a license and selectively decide which solutions you want to buy.
+When bundled together, you receive a better cost, the full set of tools, and an ability to secure your digital workplace experience fully.

 With this in mind, it is necessary to look into all that Microsoft 365 offers.
-From a business standpoint, there are five main buckets that need to be addressed when considering security:
+From a business standpoint, five main buckets need to be addressed when considering security:

 - How users access information, where they can access it from, and who can grant permissions?